 Ma mère est allée au marché ce matin pour acheter des pommes de terre.

-Game for French verb practice
+Dice games for French verb practice

 I use dice to practice French verb conjugation all the time!
 Here is one of my favorite dice games for French that will let you practice with any set of verbs you want.
 You can play with any tense, so it’s super-adaptable!